hashkat/hashkat/docs/tutorial01.md

 At each increment in time agents chose:  whom to follow (and receive signals from);  whether or not to generate a signal (tweet); the content of the signal;  whether or not to retransmit a signal (retweet); and whether or not to cease following another agent (unfollow).

 At the end of the allotted time, the simulation ceases.
 Output files are generated and stored in **~/hashkat/output/**.

-The output files describe multiple characteristics of the network.
 The output files may be visualized through third party programs such as [Gnuplot](http://gnuplot.sourceforge.net/), [Gephi](http://gephi.github.io/) or
 [Networkx](https://networkx.github.io/).